 Direct Grant: Most Cooke scholarships are grants paid directly to your college.
 Along with federal grants (e.g., Pell Grant) and funding you receive from the college and other outside sources, the Cooke direct grant aims to cover your academic costs.
-In some cases, schools will allow direct grants to cover the Estimated Family Contribution (EFC).
+In some cases, schools will allow direct grants to cover the Student Aid Index (SAI), which was formerly the Expected Family Contribution (EFC).

-Forgivable Loan: The majority of colleges do not allow the grant to cover the Estimated Family Contribution.
+Forgivable Loan: The majority of colleges do not allow the grant to cover the Student Aid Index.
 When this happens, the Scholar and/or their parent may take out federal loan(s) to cover the cost.
 The Cooke Foundation's Forgivable Loan Program will repay the federal loans upon the completion of each academic year with at least a "B" average.